Supercars Townsville SuperSprint – Start time, how to watch, channel & more

 - Race 1: 15:40-16:48 AEST

-The live Fox Sports coverage for Saturday's Supercars action in Darwin will start at 9:45am AEST, right before the first of two free practice sessions.
+The live Fox Sports coverage for Saturday's Supercars action in Townsville will start at 9:45am AEST, right before the first of two free practice sessions.

-Qualifying for the Supercars Sydney SuperSprint can be live streamed via subscription streaming services Foxtel Go, Foxtel Now and Kayo.
+Qualifying for the Supercars Townsville SuperSprint can be live streamed via subscription streaming services Foxtel Go, Foxtel Now and Kayo.

 Foxtel Go is part of a regular Foxtel subscription, while Foxtel Now is a standalone service that costs $54 per month including the Sports package.